stucco/dev-setup/README.md

 If you want to set an IP address, use the `VM_IP` environment variable before the `vagrant up` command:

         VM_IP="172.17.18.12" vagrant up

+If you want to set hostname, use the `VM_HOSTNAME` environment variable before the `vagrant up` command:

+        VM_HOSTNAME="stucco-1" vagrant up

 6. Run `vagrant ssh` to log into the VM.
 The stucco project will be in `/stucco` and/or `stucco-shared` (see below).
 To start loading data, run the following in the VM:  `/vagrant/scripts/load-stucco-data.sh`